Beyond packing for move-in, take a little time to prepare for living on your own:

 Campus community volunteers called “Highlander Haulers” will help residents and their families as they move-in.
 They will assist with information, additional hands, cold water, and will celebrate your arrival to campus!

-Volunteers will be wearing bright tie-dye shirts, making them easily identifiable.
+Volunteers will be wearing the same bright shirts, making them easily identifiable.

 Volunteer stations near each check-in tent will have move-in carts to assist you.
 Carts are first come, first served so we recommend bringing your own carts, dollies, or wagons if you're able.

-Once you have moved into your space, check everything listed on the Room Condition Form in the housing portal.
+Once you have moved into your space, check everything listed in the Room Condition Form on the Housing Portal.
 Document any pre-existing issues to avoid charges for damages unaccounted for at the time of move-in.
 Be sure to report any facilities issues to our staff so that we can investigate and report.

 If you encounter problems with cable, electrical outlets, or WiFi, contact the appropriate offices using the IT/network information provided by our staff.
 IT network support will have crews traveling around the halls to address issues throughout move-in.